abu-compbio/BetweenNet/README.md

 MYC MAX 0.98
 ...
 ```
-2. Patients data (Normal and Tumor):
+2. Patients Dataset (Normal and Tumor):

-Files are located at data/ [cancer] /betweenness_input/
+Files are located in data/[cancer]/betweenness_input/
 ```
 gene_id        TCGA-A7-A0CE-01A    gene_id        TCGA-A7-A0CE-11A
 ACIN1|22985    2916.8574           ACIN1|22985    3377.1429